haved/DafCompiler/Specs/ForLater.md

 - Maybe calm the preprocessor just a tad
 - Don't make buffers all over the place.
 A current and a lookahead should be all you need.
 - Don't have a null token and an advance function that returns false at EOF.
 Have an EOF token instead
+- Have - as both an infix and prefix operator. a + -(b+3) is legal
+ - This is instead of parsing the minus sign in front of a number as part of the literal

 ####Main problems:
 - **Find a way of storing libraries** (Some kind of header that is still a .daf file?)